We began our journey in Pulaski, stopping at Walmart for a few items and Murphy to fill up with fuel.

 Whistle Stop Saloon |

-Next, we stopped at the Whistle Stop Saloon, where we learned this building and area was used as an office by Dr. Wm B. Holmes, John B. Ragland used it as a Saloon during the Steamboat days, and Davis Huff used the building as a General Store.
-CW and Martha Ramsey made it their home, and SW & Dorothy Powell placed a trailer on the property.
-Randall & Peggy Clemons purchased the property and constructed a building similar to the original building.
+Next, we stopped at the Whistle Stop Saloon, where we learned that this building and area were used as offices by Dr. Wm B. Holmes, John B. Ragland used it as a Saloon during the Steamboat days, and Davis Huff used it as a General Store.
+CW and Martha Ramsey made it to their home, and SW and Dorothy Powell placed a trailer on the property.
+Randall and Peggy Clemons purchased the property and constructed a building similar to the original building.

-We visited the three-part museum highlighting the Andy Griffith Show with the characters of Andy, Barney, Aunt Bee, Opie, Otis, Floyd, Gomer, Goober, and others.
+We visited the three-part museum highlighting the Andy Griffith Show, which featured the characters of Andy, Barney, Aunt Bee, Opie, Otis, Floyd, Gomer, Goober, and others.

 I love Lucy |